ukazap/blog/README.md

 ## Usage

-To use this, you need to install Ruby 2.7 and above.
+To use this, you need to install Ruby 2.6 or above.
+When that done, clone this repo and run `bundle install`.

 There are several commands for managing the blog: